Stocks move broadly lower as investors turn cautious

 Utilities held up better than the rest of the market as investors moved money into safe-play holdings.

-The market is still on track for a weekly gain after the S&P 500 set two record highs this week.
+The market was still on track for a weekly gain after the S&P 500 set two record highs this week.

 Investors have been assessing a steady flow of earnings and economic reports and are still looking forward to the government's anticipated October employment report on Friday.